 - Seven-ply maple deck

 - Best for cruising

 - Interesting UV activated graphic

-- Wider board not suited towards smaller feet
+- Wider board not suited for smaller feet

 - Not great for tricks and stunts

 GoldCoast Goal!
 Brazil Complete Longboard

 Our penultimate longboard is a 40″ pintail with a design using Brazil’s colors: blue, green, and gold.
 The design is inspired by the 2014 FIFA World Cup and how the tournament brought people to Brazil.
 The Goal!
 Series is a set of maple pintails explicitly created to celebrate the tournament and are pretty well-made boards.